iRajatDas/iRajatDas/README.md

 # 👋 Hello!
 I'm Rajot

 I'm a frontend developer and tech enthusiast.
-Currently, I work as a Software Engineer Experience at [Macmerise](https://www.macmerise.com), where I play a pivotal role in shaping the frontend UI/UX for our projects.
-I specialize in creating seamless and user-friendly interfaces using [Next.js](https://nextjs.org) and [React](https://react.dev).
+Currently, I work as a Software Engineer, playing a pivotal role in shaping the frontend UI/UX for the projects I collaborate on.
+I specialize in creating seamless and user-friendly interfaces using [Next.js 15](https://nextjs.org) and [React 19](https://react.dev).

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://wakatime.com/share/@RajatDas/2799a11b-5dc1-4c40-b11c-12963031e278.svg">